Indrajit Gupta

 Indrajit Gupta (18 March 1919 – 20 February 2001) was an Indian politician who belonged to the Communist Party of India (CPI).
 From 1996 to 1998, he served as Union Home Minister in the United Front governments of prime ministers H. D. Deve Gowda and I. K. Gujral.
-That was a dramatic reversal of roles, as the home ministry had, since independence in 1947, banned the CPI thrice, with many of its members, including Gupta, being sent to prison or pushed underground for long stretches.
-He is to-date the longest-serving member the Lok Sabha, the lower house of Indian Parliament (Note: Note Indrajit Gupta is only the longest serving member of Lok Sabha not Indian Parliament as Atal Bihari Vajpayee has been elected 12 times to Indian Parliament, 10 Times to Lok Sabha and twice to Rajya Sabha while Indrajit Gupta has won 11 times.), having been elected eleven times.
+Since India's independence in 1947, the Home Ministry had banned the CPI three times, and many of its members, including Indrajit Gupta, were imprisoned or went underground for extended periods.
+Until he was surpassed by Atal Bihari Vajpayee in 2001, he was the longest-serving member of the Lok Sabha, (Note: Gupta was elected a record 11 times to the Lok Sabha, and was in office at his death in 2001.
+Vajpayee was elected to 10 terms in the Lok Sabha, also serving in the Rajya Sabha for two terms.
+P. M. Sayeed is the Lok Sabha MP with the longest uninterrupted tenure (36 years, 10 months and 21 days.)) having been elected eleven times.
 He suffered his only electoral reverse when he lost to Ashok Krishna Dutt in 1977 after the CPI supported Emergency.